PsyTeachR/msc-data-skills/docs/08-sim.md

 * SESOI = <input class='solveme nospaces' size='4' data-answer='["0.15",".15","15%"]'/>
 </div>

+{#conf-int}
 The **confidence interval** is a range around some value (such as a mean) that has some probability (usually 95%, but you can calculate CIs for any percentage) of containing the parameter, if you repeated the process many times.

 <div class="info">
-A 95% CI does *not* mean that there is a 95% probability that the true mean lies within this range, but that, if you repeated the study many times and calculated the CI this same way every time, you'd expect the true mean to be inside the CI for 95% of the studies.
+A 95% CI does *not* mean that there is a 95% probability that the true mean lies within this range, but that, if you repeated the study many times and calculated the CI this same way every time, you'd expect the true mean to be inside the CI in 95% of the studies.
 This seems like a subtle distinction, but can lead to some misunderstandings.
 See [@Morey2016](https://link.springer.com/article/10.3758/s13423-015-0947-8) for more detailed discussion.
 </div>